 Who Actually Needs This?

 Not everyone does.
-If you're a real estate agency calling warm leads, the default Retell setup with standard encryption is plenty.
+If you're a real estate agency calling warm leads, our standard setup with encryption in transit and at rest is plenty.
 Don't over-engineer your compliance posture.

 But these industries need the full stack: